 Millions of your little fellers swam heroically but only one got the girl.
-United blissfully, her egg and your gold medal sperm have been making their way down her tubes in leisurely fashion and have finally arrived at headquarters, where they’re going to spend the next nine months whilst getting on with the business in hand – making a BMX champion perhaps, or a racing driver.
+United blissfully, her egg and your gold medal sperm have been making their way down her tubes in a leisurely fashion and have finally arrived at headquarters, where they’re going to spend the next nine months whilst getting on with the business in hand – making a BMX champion perhaps, or a racing driver.
 Who knows.

 Showing an amazing sense of purpose in one so young, the embryo who will later call you Daddy settles down and gets stuck in.
 Literally.
-It’s already connected to her blood supply (no jokes please) and there are already layers of cells that will become brain, lungs, gut, heart, blood vessels and all the rest of it.
+It’s already connected to her blood supply and there are already layers of cells that will become brain, lungs, gut, heart, blood vessels and all the rest of it.
 There’s already a head end and a bottom end.
 It’s probably only now occurring to her that she might be pregnant and you’re still delightfully in the dark, – but not for much longer.

 Everything’s now fully formed, but obviously in miniature.
 From now until D-day it’s a matter of growing and maturing.
-Baby’s now begun moving about and the heartbeat is strong enough to be picked up on ultrasound.
+Baby’s now begun moving about and the heartbeat is strong enough to be picked up on an ultrasound.
 It’s going to be harder from now on for her to disguise the fact she’s pregnant – and pretty soon that bump will start to show.

-It’s a taste of things to come – Baby now has a sleep/wake pattern that’s quite likely to be different from yours.
+It’s a taste of things to come – baby now has a sleep/wake pattern that’s quite likely to be different from yours.
 Don’t be surprised if they’re up at 3am for a bit of a kick or a spot of light hiccupping.
-Around this time Baby becomes ‘viable’ – which means they have a chance of survival if they were born right now.
-And – ping! – Baby’s eyelids just opened for the first time.
+Around this time baby becomes ‘viable’ – which means they have a chance of survival if they were born right now.
+And – ping! – baby’s eyelids just opened for the first time.
 Not much to see though.